Psychology in Education: General Track MA

 Please note: This program is not intended to prepare students for the independent practice of professional psychology and will not lead to licensure in New York State.
 Applicants interested in a license-eligible Master's level education are encouraged to consider the department's M.Ed. program in Mental Health Counseling.

 The Department of Counseling and Clinical Psychology at Teachers College is a world-renowned training ground for researchers and clinicians, particularly known for innovation in research, pedagogy and clinical practice.
 Students within the M.A. program experience the demands of a graduate-level education in Clinical Psychology while also exploring the multiple avenues available in the ever-growing mental health field beyond.
 Our mission is to provide students with a platform to clarify their interests and then direct themselves toward their next professional goals.
-The field of applied psychology is vast.
-The M.A. program exposes students to diverse perspectives and populations, and supports them with intensive academic advisement, so that they may discover the best fit for their unique abilities.
+The M.A. program exposes students to diverse perspectives and populations, and supports them with intensive academic advisement, so that they may discover the best fit for their unique abilities as they prepare for the next major step in their career development.

-During their tenure, students are closely guided by M.A. program advisors, which include current Ph.D. students from the Clinical Psychology department.
-Advisors help to clarify students' academic goals, to gauge progress, and to assist with their professional development.
-M.A. program ambassadors, which include current 2nd year M.A.
-Students, also assist with community-building and information-sharing so that student needs are heard and creatively addressed.
-Through the innovative M.A. program curriculum, which includes a combination of didactic instruction and experiential learning, students develop the critical thinking skills needed to interpret scientific knowledge, review traditional and contemporary treatment models, engage in innovative research, and contribute to fieldwork sites throughout New York City.
-By the end, students are intimately familiar with the depth and breadth of the Clinical Psychology orientation as a result of their tailored educational experience.
+During their tenure, students are closely guided by M.A. program advisors, who are current Ph.D. students in Clinical Psychology.
+Advisors help students to clarify their academic goals, to gauge progress, and assist with professional development.
+Through the innovative M.A. program curriculum, which includes a combination of didactic instruction and experiential learning, students develop the critical thinking skills needed to interpret scientific knowledge, review traditional and contemporary treatment models, and engage in innovative research at research centers throughout New York City.
+By the end, students are abundantly prepared for the transition to doctoral level education in their chosen area of expertise.

 The M.A. program student body draws students from all over the world with the current class comprising students from over 30 countries and almost every state in the Union.
 Students are typically serious about pursuing doctoral degrees, and are excited by the opportunity to prove themselves in a rigorous learning environment.

-The program has many dimensions, and is appropriate for students who have obtained undergraduate degrees in Psychology as well as for those with a limited exposure to the field.
-Some students use the program to enhance their current work (e.g., elementary education, international policy), while others use it to distill their interests within psychology (e.g., global mental health, neuroscience).
-Yet others use it as a crucial step toward a doctoral education.
+The program has many dimensions; and is appropriate for students who have obtained undergraduate degrees in Psychology as well as for those with a limited exposure to the field.
+Some students use the program to enhance their current work (e.g., neuroscience, global mental health), while others use it to distill their interests within psychology (e.g., forensic psychology, computational methods).
 The M.A. program celebrates that our students are not of one voice.
 This diversity of perspectives is considered necessary to solve the very real-world problems they will encounter upon graduation.
 Each student has a unique contribution to make.

 Admissions Information